 The Furniture Society is a nonprofit, educational organization founded in 1996.

-The mission of The Furniture Society
+The mission and vision of The Furniture Society

 The History of the Society

 Germinating from an idea first discussed in 1995, founder Sarah McCollum presented the concept for an organization that was to become The Furniture Society at the annual American Craft Council show in Baltimore in March, 1996.
 With strong interest and significant grassroots financial support, a Steering Committee was formed in April 1996 and charged with the tasks of formalizing the Society’s bylaws and applying for 501(c)3 non-profit status.
 Plans were also established for the first Furniture Society conference, to be held in the summer of 1997.